 Nick Bunting, Field Force Inspector from Bothen Hill’s insurer Cornish Mutual says: “Here in Bridport, the arrival of Bothen Hill’s asparagus crop is an important annual milestone in the year.
 When you see the Bothen Hill logo wrapped around the season’s first asparagus spears you know it’s the start of summer.
 Once Anita sets up her stall in the town and you start to see Bothen Hill asparagus appearing in local farm shops, it creates a buzz in the local area.
 Chip and Anita deserve that recognition.
 They work incredibly hard and are so passionate about what they do.”

 Bothen Hill has been insured by Cornish Mutual for four years.
 Anita explains: “Our insurance renewal had just come through and the premiums had gone up considerably.
 We were recommended Cornish Mutual by a friend.
 We like the fact that we get to know them and they’re so friendly.
 We’ve now recommended them to several other people because the service is so good.”

-Bothen Hill was joint runner up in the BOOM (Best of Organic Markets) awards in 2017 for its asparagus.
+Bothen Hill was the overall winner of the Fresh Produce category in the Soil Association’s Best of Organic Market Awards 2019.
 “I think people are becoming much more aware of where their food comes from,” Anita says.
 “Having organic status does mean more paperwork but early on we decided that, if you’re going to make it as a small niche business, you need something like a certification behind you.
 And food really does taste so much better when it’s organic.”

 Despite its enviable location, the success of Bothen Hill’s asparagus crop always depends on the weather.
 “We’re anticipating a good harvest this year because last summer was hot and sunny,” says Chip.
 “It’s a crop that needs a lot of sunshine, like sugar beet.
 The more energy that goes into the crown, the more productive it is the following year.